 However, to all the wine lovers all is not lost.
 Astudyconducted by Washington State Universityin 2015 indicate that weight loss and wine go hand-in-hand thanks to the earlier talked about compound resveratrol.

 Of course, having a wine rack by the bed may not be the best idea as there’s no real substitute for regular exercise and a healthy diet.
 That notwithstanding, you can also garner a lot from consuming wine because of the following reasons.
+Let’s go ahead and discuss alcohol and wines in its contribution to weight loss.

 Alcohol Metabolism Is a Little Complicated Than You May Think